 British settlers in New Zealand formed acclimatisation societies to import and release deer.
 Later they issued hunting licences, and organised hunts.

 In the South Island, some strains of deer came from English and Scottish game parks, where they had been bred for their large antlers.
-They were known locally as the Rakaia red deer herd and the Otago red deer herd – they produced trophy heads with large, symmetrical antlers.
+These were known locally as the Rakaia red deer herd and the Otago red deer herd – they produced trophy heads with large, symmetrical antlers.
 The Rakaia herd was liberated in the Rakaia River valley in 1897, and spread from there into Westland.
-The Otago herd was liberated near Palmerston in 1871, and spread into the ranges.
+The Otago herd was liberated near Palmerston in 1871, and spread into the nearby ranges.

 Hunting and tourism